ono-midori/ono-midori.github.io/techs/zguide.md

 For our transport and because we're simulating the whole thing on one box, we'll use ipc for everything.
 This has the advantage of working like tcp in terms of connectivity (i.e., it's a disconnected transport, unlike inproc), yet we don't need IP addresses or DNS names, which would be a pain here.
 Instead, we will use ipc endpoints called something-local, something-cloud, and something-state, where something is the name of our simulated cluster.

 You might be thinking that this is a lot of work for some names.
 Why not call them s1, s2, s3, s4, etc.?
 The answer is that if your brain is not a perfect machine, you need a lot of help when reading code, and we'll see that these names do help.
-It's easier to remember “three flows, two directions” than “six different sockets”.
+It's easier to remember "three flows, two directions" than "six different sockets".

 ![](./pics/zmq/fig44.png)